heyisrael0x/Guesslify/README.md

 # Guesslify
-This is my full smart contrcact chainlink guessing game eith react.
+This is my full smart contrcact chainlink guessing game with react.
 I'm still on it!!😊🚀🚀